merenlab/scholarly-report/README.md

                    --output-dir SCHOLARLY_DATA
 ```

-But this is rarely useful, since reporting tasks require only a certain period.
-So you can get publications until a certain year:
+But this is rarely useful, since most reporting tasks require only a certain period, and trying to get all the publications regardless will make Google even more upset.
+So there are a few ways you can define a particular timeframe you are interested in.
+For instance, you can get publications until a certain year:

 ```bash
 # retrieve information for publications appeared in literature until 2021